FluffiiFluffs/RpgTemplate/notes/inventory.md

 Backend
 	All items of every type held within an array
 	All items to be resources
-		ID, name, type, on-use effect, -1 on use flag, in-battle only toggle, can use in-battle toggle who can equip, stat bonuses when equipped
+		ID, name, max stack size, if unique, type, on-use effect, -1 on use flag, in-battle only toggle, can use in-battle toggle who can equip, stat bonuses when equipped

+How Items Are Obtained
+	Found
+		Through exploration in the world
+			conditions needed:
+				if player needs to interact with interaction area a certain number of times variable updated via dialoguemanager (times_interacted, updated via interaction manager through dialoguemanager) if interaction_area will give an item
+					if the player receives an item they should always see a text box if interaction area will not given an item (or there is no interaction area at all) if the player does not receive an item, text box can appear to notify the player there was nothing there nothing happens (but text for getting the item was intended)

+	Given
+		From NPC
+			just given
+			given for quest
+	Battle
+		Looted
+	Shopping
+		Purchased
+		Traded